Gloryjaw/Product-Preview-Card/README.md

 ### What I learned
 I learned to use images as flex items.
-It was little harder than I thought but I had lot of fun making it.
+It was little harder than I thought but I had lot of fun making it.Images as flex items are not responsive.

 ### Continued development